ukri-excalibur/excalibur-tests/README.md

 [ReFrame](https://reframe-hpc.readthedocs.io/en/stable/) is a high-level framework for writing regression tests for HPC systems.
-For our tests we require ReFrame 3.11.0.
-Follow the [official instructions](https://reframe-hpc.readthedocs.io/en/stable/started.html) to install this package.
+For our tests we require ReFrame 3 version 3.11.0, or later.
+We are currently not compatible with ReFrame 4.

+If you need to manually install ReFrame, follow the [official instructions](https://reframe-hpc.readthedocs.io/en/stable/started.html) to install this package.
 Note that ReFrame requires Python 3.6: in your HPC system you may need to load a specific module to have this version of Python available.